sohanemon/tsgo.nvim/README.md

 There are two user commands you can use to open and close the quickfix list:

-`TSCOpen` - open the quickfix list
+`TSGoOpen` - open the quickfix list
-`TSCClose` - close the quickfix list
+`TSGoClose` - close the quickfix list

 These commands will respect your configuration options: